-One year after the launch of Dundee's Creative Industries Strategy, a core group of individuals and organisations involved in its development and delivery met to share and reflect on developments that have happened since.
+One year after the launch of Dundee's first Creative Industries Strategy, a core group of individuals and organisations involved in its development and delivery met to reflect on developments that have happened since.

-Were also invited the newly formed Fabric group to this event, bringing the participants of this creative leadership programme into an honest and insightful conversation about the state and support given to the Creative Industries locally and nationally.
+Fabric participants were also invited, bringing them into an honest and insightful conversation about the state and support given to the Creative Industries locally and nationally.